takeyamayuki/takeyamayuki/README.md

 →[github](https://github.com/takeyamayuki/NonMouse2), [youtube](https://youtu.be/ufvOJUTCF8M)

 * **Shooting Game**
 For the school festival, we built a system that you shoot a CdS sensor target with a laser, and the score is counted on the computer and displayed on the ranking list.
 I was in charge of the circuit design and soldering, the others were in charge of the firmware, and developing the application on the computer.

 * **Competitive Programming**
 I compete in Atcoder using C++, Python.
 Currently ranked gray.

 * **etc**
-  * Building learning remote controls, synthesizers, file servers, inverted pendulums, etc.
-  * Posting videos on Youtube (making things, programming, posting my own songs, etc.)
+I built learning remote controls, synthesizers, file servers, inverted pendulums, etc. I posted videos on Youtube (making things, programming, my own songs, etc.)

 ## Development environment, tools, and equipment
 * Programming languages: C/C++, Python, Markdown, (MATLAB)